Saccharomyces cerevisiae: Invasive and systemic infections

-Occasionally Saccharomyces cerevisiae causes invasive infections (i. e. gets into the bloodstream or other normally sterile body fluid or into a deep site tissue, such as lungs, liver, or spleen) that can go systemic (involve multiple organs).
-Such conditions are life-threatening.
-More than 30% cases of S. cerevisiae invasive infections lead to death even if treated.
-S. cerevisiae invasive infections, however, are much rarer than invasive infections caused by Candida albicans even in patients weakened by cancer.
+Occasionally Saccharomyces cerevisiae causes invasive infections (i.e. gets into the bloodstream or other normally sterile body fluid or into an internal organ, such as lungs, liver, or spleen) that can turn into a potentially life-threatening systemic infection.
+More than 30% of invasive S. cerevisiae infections lead to death even if treated.
+S. cerevisiae invasive infections, however, are much rarer than invasive infections caused by Candida albicans, even in patients weakened by cancer.
 S. cerevisiae causes 1% to 3.6% nosocomial cases of fungemia.
 A comprehensive review of S. cerevisiae invasive infection cases found all patients to have at least one predisposing condition.

 Saccharomyces cerevisiae may enter the bloodstream or get to other deep sites of the body by translocation from oral or enteral mucosa or through contamination of intravascular catheters (e. g. central venous catheters).
 Intravascular catheters, antibiotic therapy and compromised immunity are major predisposing factors for S. cerevisiae invasive infection.

 A number of cases of fungemia were caused by intentional ingestion of living S. cerevisiae cultures for dietary or therapeutic reasons, including use of Saccharomyces boulardii (a strain of S. cerevisiae which is used as a probiotic for treatment of certain forms of diarrhea).
-Saccharomyces boulardii causes about 40% cases of invasive Saccharomyces infections and is more likely (in comparison to other S. cerevisiae strains) to cause invasive infection in humans without general problems with immunity, though such adverse effect is very rare relative to Saccharomyces boulardii therapeutic administration.
+Saccharomyces boulardii causes about 40% of invasive Saccharomyces infections and is more likely (in comparison to other S. cerevisiae strains) to cause invasive infection in humans without general problems with immunity, though such adverse effects are very rare relative to Saccharomyces boulardii therapeutic administration.

 S. boulardii may contaminate intravascular catheters through hands of medical personnel involved in administering probiotic preparations of S. boulardii to patients.

 Systemic infection usually occurs in patients who have their immunity compromised due to severe illness (HIV/AIDS, leukemia, other forms of cancer) or certain medical procedures (bone marrow transplantation, abdominal surgery).

-A case was reported when a nodule was surgically excised from a lung of a man employed in baking business, and examination of the tissue revealed presence of Saccharomyces cerevisiae.
+A case was reported of a nodule that was surgically excised from a lung of a man employed in baking, and examination of the tissue revealed presence of Saccharomyces cerevisiae.
 Inhalation of dry baking yeast powder is supposed to be the source of infection in this case.